CreeperFarm/BDFugueWebsiteToFireBase-Python/README.md

 ### Step 2 : Get the service account key

-Go to the parameter of your FireBase Project then, go Account Service and click on "SDK Admin Firebase" then Python and click on "Generate new private key" and save the file in the `PROJECT_FOLDER/path/to/` , with `serviceAcoountKey.json` as name and then your file could be use to send data to your FireBase Real Time DataBase.
+Go to the parameter of your FireBase Project then, go Account Service and click on "SDK Admin Firebase" then Python and click on "Generate new private key" and save the file in the `PROJECT_FOLDER/path/to/` , with `serviceAcoountKey.json` as name and then your file could be used to send data to your FireBase Real Time DataBase.

 ### Step 3 : Install Python and the dependencies on your project